caochuntu/IPSN2018_guizu/README.md

 The quadtree-based code will be available by the end of 18 Februray 2018.

-_We will updated the code continuously_.
+_We will keep updating the code continuously_.